 Modern fishing vessels and factory trawlers use conveyor belts to process their catch quickly and efficiently.
 Conveyor belts move fresh-caught fish into the processing areas of a factory ship, then whisk frozen seafood in and out of the cargo compartments.
-The belts help commercial fishermen perform a difficult and time-consuming task faster and with more productivity.
-However, maritime works face a multitude of dangers and risks while working around conveyor belts, and in many instances, it’s the direct negligence and carelessness of the maritime workers’ employers and/or the vessel owner that places them at the highest risk for conveyor belt injuries.
+The belts help commercial fishermen perform difficult and time-consuming tasks faster and with more productivity.
+However, maritime workers face a multitude of dangers and risks while working around conveyor belts, and in many instances, it’s the direct negligence and carelessness of the maritime workers’ employers and/or the vessel owner that places them at the highest risk for conveyor belt injuries.

 The Dangers From Conveyor Belts

 Working around shipboard conveyor belts is an arduous and dangerous job, and hundreds of maritime workers are injured or killed every year.
 Conveyor belts consist of a number of pulleys, one or more which are powered, and a continuous loop of material that rotates around them.
 The types of conveyor belts used on fishing vessels and factories have a number of moving parts that can catch on a worker’s clothes or limbs, thus making them dangerous to work around.

 Because of the high-risk conditions, conveyor belts have certain safety features intended to prevent injury, They are often equipped with a series of trip cords along their length to allow workers to shut the belts down in case of an emergency.
 In addition, ships are equipped with warning horns or sirens that go off to notify workers that the conveyor belts are about to be activated.